occamLab/DepthBenchmarking/README.md

 4) Run `get_point_clouds.m` to view various point clouds of both LiDAR and MiDaS data in MATLAB.
 This file extracts data from `lidar_depth.csv` and `midas_point_cloud.csv` in the repo's main directory, so it is necessary to do step 3 first so that those files are updated.

+**Note: As is, `get_point_clouds.m` can be run without running `analyze_one_image.py` because we have included a sample image (`frame.jpg`) and the accompanying CSV files.
+The image can be found in the `input` folder.**

 ## Analyzing All Images in a Trial

-1) Modify `analyze_multiple_images.py` so that all of the directories match those of the current user's computer.
+1) Modify `analyze_multiple_images.py` so that all of the directories at the top of the file match those of the current user's computer.
 The frames and accompanying data downloaded from FireBase should be stored in such a way where the directory progression is `mainFolder` -> `userID` -> `trialID` -> `imageNumber`.

 2) Run `analyze_multiple_images.py`.
-This stores all of the MiDaS output and the Matplotlib figures in the correct image folders, and it also creates a directory in the trial called `data` that also contains figures from all of the images.
+This performs much of the same analysis as `analyze_one_image.py` and saves all of the MiDaS output and the Matplotlib figures in the correct image folders.
+It also creates a directory in the trial called `data` that contains copies of figures from all of the images.

 3) Run `get_correlation_means.py` (after changing the directory names appropriately) to get an overview of how iPhone and MiDaS depth data correlate accross all images in the trial.